-Kids and teens need to learn the value of hard work Once Joy failed a class, she realized that failure was an option, and it wasn’t an option she wanted.
+Kids and teens need to learn the value of hard work.
+Once Joy failed a class, she realized that failure was an option, and it wasn’t an option she wanted.
 She didn’t like it.
-That first year in public high school was hard—but she never complained and I never made excuses for her.
+That first year in public high school was hard—but she never complained, and I never made excuses for her.

-Eleventh grade has been much better.
+The eleventh grade has been much better.
 She is making A’s and B’s in all her classes, even taking AP classes, and doing well.
 She has learned how to study.
 Sometimes we have to make the tough choices we don’t want to make to teach our children life lessons they won’t learn any other way.
 In Joy’s case, public school was the best choice.

-|Joy in her cheerleading outfit with a good friend
+Joy in her cheerleading outfit with a good friend

 Our public high school isn’t perfect, but I know Joy is receiving an excellent education.
-I did insist she be enrolled in honors, pre-AP or AP classes.
+I did insist she enroll in honors, pre-AP or AP classes.
 I wouldn’t allow her to be placed in classes with students who didn’t want to learn.
 As a parent, you have more input than you might realize on what classes your child takes.
 You know what is best for your child, particularly if you have been a homeschooling parent.

 I also insisted that Joy take electives she would enjoy.
 She took art in tenth grade, photography this year, and will take pottery her senior year.
 High school is one of the last opportunities to indulge in cultured learning.
-The arts in my opinion are underrated.
+The arts, in my opinion, are underrated.
 If you look at the richest civilizations in history, their culture has touched our society—what nation would we be if it were not for the amazing influence of Egypt, Greece, and Rome on our language, music, and arts?
 In college, classes tend to focus on career goals, unless you major in art, and most parents prefer educational pursuits that will ensure a well-paying job when their child graduates.

 If you are debating whether to put your child in public school after homeschooling, particularly high school, ask yourself these questions: Do I trust that my child can make wise choices?
 Can my child handle peer pressure and bullying?
 Can my child deal with alternative lifestyles and kids who embrace different values?
 Will my child hold on to the morals I have spent years instilling in her, and can she shoulder the responsibility that comes with being in public school?
 Is my child able to make friends?
 Is she insecure or confident in her abilities?